 Building a website is a complex task.
 Numerous stakeholders come together to create pages, write content, design elements, and build a website architecture that serves a target audience.

-A sitemap is an effective tool for simplifying the website design process.
+A sitemap template is an effective tool for simplifying the website design process.
 It allows you to take stock of the content and design elements you plan to include on your site.
-By visualizing your site, you can structure and build each component in a way that makes sense for your audience.
+By visualizing your website sitemap template, you can structure and build each component in a way that makes sense for your audience.

-You can use a sitemap when brainstorming and designing your website.
-This simple tool allows your team to visualize your website as you collaborate on building it.
+You can use a sitemap template when brainstorming and designing your website.
+Miro's intuitive sitemap creator allows your team to visualize your website as you collaborate on building it.

-Why should you create a sitemap?
+Why should you create a website structure template?
 Here are three ways you’ll benefit from investing time to make one of your own.

 There are a variety of ways to construct a sitemap.
 Typically, sitemaps are visual 2D displays: lists or flowcharts that show connections between web pages, web page trees, and website content.
-Most teams choose to represent pages as blocks or cells, connected by lines representing the user’s pathway on the site.
+You can either use Miro's sitemap template — or get started with the easy-to-use tree diagram maker.

 Step 2: Plan out the content you want on your website.